ENGLAND / NORTHERN IRELAND / SCOTLAND / WALES

 SCOTLAND – HISTORIC ENVIRONMENT SCOTLAND

-Alex Paterson, Chief Executive
+Katerina Brown, Chief Executive

 WALES – HISTORIC ENVIRONMENT CADW

-Gwilym Hughes was appointed as Cadw’s Chief Inspector of Ancient Monuments and Historic Buildings for Wales in May 2007, becoming Assistant Director (Historic Environment) in 2011.
+Gwilym Hughes was appointed as Cadw’s chief inspector of Ancient Monuments and Historic Buildings for Wales in May 2007 becoming assistant director (Historic Environment) in 2011.

-A European Heritage Summit was first organized in London on 26–28 April 2006 by Dr. Simon Thurley, former Chief Executive Officer of English Heritage.
-The mission of the Summit was to gather for the first time the European cultural heritage leaders who had the opportunity to exchange their experience and initiate common actions.
-It was attended by 23 European states which agreed in the Final Statement to continue to meet annually as a forum of European heritage heads, known as the “European Heritage Heads Forum”.
-Future hosting countries are chosen by general agreement at the annual meeting.
+The first European Heritage Summit was organised in London from April 26 to 28, 2006 by Dr Simon Thurley, former Chief Executive of English Heritage.
+The mission of the summit was to bring together for the first time those responsible for Europe's cultural heritage, to create an opportunity to exchange experiences in heritage management and to initiate joint action.
+The first summit brought together 23 European countries, who agreed in the summit's final declaration to continue to meet annually in the form of a European Heritage Heads Forum.
+Each year, future host countries are chosen by mutual agreement at the annual meeting, so that the tradition can continue.

 Permanent Secretariat - secretariat@ehhf.eu - Place Saint-Géry 23, 1000 Brussels